David0864/Ink-Insights-/README.md

 Welcome to our Book Club ! <br>
 This platform is designed to bring book enthusiasts together to discover, discuss & share their favorite reads. <br>
-Users can explore a wide range of books, create reading lists, join book discussions & connect with like-minded readers. <br>
+Users can explore a wide range of books, create reading lists, join book discussions <br>
+& connect with like-minded readers. <br>
 Join us in this literary journey & immerse yourself in the world of books.

 ## User Guide